 What can you make?

-Ideas include: coasters, door hangers, stands, hinges, containers, replacement parts, figurines, models, etc.
+Ideas include: coasters, door hangers, stands, containers, replacement parts, figurines, dog tags, luggage tags, picture frames, etc.

 SketchUp (Email Required)